Bardolph-Automation-Inc/bardolph/docs/command_line.rst

   the same state, including color and power.
 * `-t` or `--text`: outputs text to `stdout`, in a human-friendly listing of all the known bulbs, groups, and locations.
-* `-p` or `--py`: builds file `__generated__.py` based on the current state of all discovered bulbs.
-The resulting file is a Python program that can be run later to restore those setttings.
+* `-p` or `--py`: generates Python code based on the current state of all discovered bulbs.
+If you save that output in a Python file, you can run it later to restore those setttings.
 * `-n` or `--num-lights`: Specify the number of lights that are on the network.

 .. index: